 This setting controls how Typogrify sets up the Smartypants filter to interpret multiple dash/hyphen/minus characters.
 A single ASCII dash character (-) is always rendered as a hyphen.
 The default setting does not handle en-dashes and converts double-hyphens into em-dashes.
-The oldschool setting renders
+The oldschool setting renders both en-dashes and em-dashes when it sees two (--) and three (---) hyphen characters, respectively.
+The oldschool_inverted setting turns two hyphens into an em-dash and three hyphens into an en-dash.

-SUMMARY MAX LENGTH = 50
+SUMMARY_MAX_LENGTH = 50